-Rhizome Summer School
+Rhizome Herbal Summer School

-We are very excited to be teaching our Outdoor Summer School again this year.
-The course will be for 5 Wednesday evenings starting June 22nd and finishing on July 20th from 6.30pm - 9.00pm.
+We are very excited to be teaching our Herbal Summer School again this year.

 Each week you will also look at a particular plant family.
 This will expand your understanding of how plants are organised, enable you to recognise patterns among related plants and their medicinal uses.
 Learning plant families and their shared botanical and medicinal characteristics is a great way to deepen your herbal knowledge.